greenwolfe/OpenLab/README.txt

 return Activities.find({model: this.model, user: { $elemMatch: {id : 'master'}}});

 progress:  6/21/14:  'hallo incorporated into openlab.
 How I did it:  mrt add bower, hallo added with bower, which pulled in dependencies like jquery-ui, and supposedly fontawesome, installed jquery-ui-bootstarp straight from mrt. did not work from bower.  but jquery-ui has to be installed in /client/lib without the package.  don't like having to install some things in /client/lib, some as regular mrt packages and some as mrt bower and then putting the bower listings in smart.json.  cant I do them all the same way?
 REMAINING problems ... only some hallow buttons show up ... my colors for inclass, etc aren't working.'

+Just taking notes here, when loading, bower pullsin dependencies
+Bower:  hallo v1.0.4 successfully installed
+Bower:  jquery-ui v1.10.4 successfully installed
+Bower:  rangy v1.2.3 successfully installed
+Bower:  jquery-htmlclean v1.3.0 successfully installed
+Bower:  jquery v1.9.1 successfully installed some of which are duplicates.
+Is this overloading my code with some packages installed in multiple places?
+I don't understand package loading and when something would see what.